jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.26
+  - Fix broken MapBasedJsonObject parser support in 2.25 to actually work as intended; simplify the handler code to have less unnecessary conditional logic
 - 2.25
   - Add support for parsing large json objects with many keys by falling back to a new `MapBasedJsonObject` that can be configured to use any kind of `Map`.
 By default this uses a `LinkedHashMap` which comfortably handles millions of keys (at the expense of using more memory).
 The parser handler now automatically converts objects over 100 keys to this and there is a new `toMapBasedJsonObject()` method that can convert existing JsonObjects (by cloning them).
+WARNING: this release should be considered broken.
+Use 2.26.
 - 2.24
   - Generalize fromObject to handle any Collection as a JsonArray instead of just List
 - 2.23